10 Must Know Statistics About Cyberbullying

-Internet use around the world continues to grow, and as it does, so does the incidence of cyberbullying.
-To highlight how things have gotten to this point and point you to how you can make a difference, we’ve compiled the following statistics about internet use and cyberbullying.
-After reading, we hope you understand the gravity of this situation and why action needs to be taken.
+Internet use around the world continues to grow, and so does the prevalence of cyberbullying.
+We’ve compiled the following statistics about internet use and cyberbullying.
+We hope you’ll see the gravity of the problem, and be inspired to do your part to resist cyberbullying and help any victims.

 Internet Use Stats